Project descriptions of example neutrino projects

 T2K has been taking data since 2010.
 Our research interests revolve around making measurements of neutrino scattering cross section for different scattering modes which have not been measured before.
 We have studied: coherent scattering of neutrinos from nuclei, the first measurements of single pion production from electron neutrino interactions, and are working on measurements of neutral current interaction cross sections.
 Potential PhD thesis topics include the first TKI measurements with the upgraded Near Detector.

 Projects are available in all of these areas.
-Please talk to
+A comprehensive list of possible contact people follows:

-Dr. Steve Boyd (s.b.boyd@warwick.ac.uk) for enquiries on Hyper-K
+Dr. Steve Boyd (s.b.boyd@warwick.ac.uk) for enquiries about Hyper-K